jessegall/vue-forward-slots/README.md

 # Vue Forward Slots

-Need to forward slots to a child component?
-This package will help you do just that in a simple and clean way.
+**Vue Forward Slots** is a Vue utility to effortlessly forward slots to child components.
+If you've ever been in a situation where you needed to forward slots from a parent to a child component, this package makes that a breeze.

+## Features

+1. Forward all slots with ease.
+2. Choose specific slots to forward.
+3. Exclude certain slots from being forwarded.

 ## Installation